Adjunct Faculty, Spanish

 Adjunct Spanish faculty members teach 4-credit undergraduate courses at the introductory level.
 The specific courses involved may vary from quarter to quarter and openings to teach these courses develop on a periodic basis, depending on departmental needs.

-Adjunct faculty are compensated at a rate of $4,000 per course, and may teach up to a maximum of six courses over three academic quarters (Fall, Winter, Spring).
+Adjunct may teach up to a maximum of six courses over three academic quarters (Fall, Winter, Spring).
+This posting will serve for multiple openings.

 Adjuncts are expected to fulfill all responsibilities associated with teaching assigned courses, including: